Greg Landry: College

 Landry earned a scholarship to the University of Massachusetts (UMass).
 The UMass team won two Yankee Conference championships, with Landry leading the conference in both rushing and passing twice.
 Landry still has the school record for quarterback efficiency rating, 145.4, set in 1965.
-The team's record with Landry was 20-7, and 14-1 in the Yankee Conference.
+The team's record with Landry was 20–7, and 14–1 in the Yankee Conference.

 In December 1967, he played in the North-South Shrine Game before the 1968 draft, and drew attention for playing well in the game against other college all stars.
 He was in the 1968 Chicago Charities All Star Game, playing with the collegians against the NFL champion Green Bay Packers.
 Landry threw a touchdown pass to future Lions teammate Earl McCullough.

-He was selected All-Yankee Conference for two seasons.
+Landry was selected to the All-Yankee Conference team for two seasons.
 In 1967, he received the George Bulger Lowe Award from the Gridiron Club of Boston as the outstanding college football player in New England.
 In 1980, he was inducted into the UMass Hall of Fame.
 In 1996, he was named to the Yankee Conference 50th Anniversary Team.

 Playing career

 Detroit Lions

 Landry was selected in the first round of the 1968 NFL/AFL draft (eleventh overall) by the Detroit Lions, and was the first quarterback taken in that draft.
-No UMass player has ever been taken higher in the draft.
+No UMass player has ever been drafted higher.
 With the Lions in 1971, he passed for 2,237 yards and 16 touchdowns, was named first-team All-Pro, and went to his only Pro Bowl that year.
 In 1976, Landry passed for 2,191 yards and 17 touchdowns and was named the NFL's Comeback Player of the Year.
-He was benched by Lions head coach Tommy Hudspeth late in 1977 and supplanted by Gary Danielson as the starting quarterback the following year.
+He was benched by Lions head coach Tommy Hudspeth late in 1977 and supplanted by Gary Danielson as the starting quarterback the following season.

-Landry's request to be traded was granted when he was acquired by the Colts from the Lions for fourth- and fifth-round selections in 1979 (88th and 131st overall-Ulysses Norris and Pittsburgh center Walt Brown respectively) and a 1980 third-round pick (62nd overall-Mike Friede) on April 29, 1979.
-During his 11 years with the Lions, he had a 40-41-3 record, and passed for 12,451 yards and 80 touchdowns.
-He ranked second in quarterback wins for the Lions to Bobby Layne and has been passed by just Matthew Stafford.
+Landry's request to be traded was granted when he was acquired by the Colts from the Lions for fourth- and fifth-round selections in 1979 (Note: 88th and 131st overall-Ulysses Norris and Pittsburgh center Walt Brown respectively) and a 1980 third-round pick (Note: 62nd overall-Mike Friede) on April 29, 1979.
+During his eleven seasons with the Lions, he had a 40–41–3 record, and passed for 12,451 yards and 80 touchdowns.
+Landry ranked second in quarterback wins for the Lions to Bobby Layne, while only Matthew Stafford and Jared Goff have since passed him.